Wajid Ali Shah

 Silver Rupee of Wajid Ali Shah, struck at Lucknow in AH 1267 (1850–51 CE), showing the coat of arms of Awadh State on the reverse.
 The two figures holding the pennants are intended to be fish, seen also on the Awadh flag.

 Mirza Wajid Ali Shah (30 July 1822 – 1 September 1887) was the eleventh and last King of Awadh, holding the position for 9 years, from 13 February 1847 to 11 February 1856.

 Wajid Ali Shah's first wife was Alam Ara who was better known as Khas Mahal because of her exquisite beauty.
-She was one of two Nikahi wives.
+She was one of two Nikahi wives (a Nikah is the formal, legally binding Islamic marriage contract between a man and a woman, creating a lawful, mutually respectful partnership).
 His second wife, Muhammadi Khanum, better known as the Begum Hazrat Mahal, rose against the British East India Company during the Indian Rebellion of 1857 as the regent of Awadh.

-His kingdom, long protected by the East India Company (EIC) under a treaty, was annexed by the EIC on 11 February 1856, two days before the ninth anniversary of his coronation.
+His kingdom, long protected by the British East India Company (EIC) under a treaty, was annexed by the EIC on 11 February 1856, two days before the ninth anniversary of his coronation.
 The Nawab was exiled to Garden Reach in Metiabruz, then a suburb of Kolkata, where he lived out the rest of his life on a generous pension.
 He was a poet, playwright, dancer and great patron of the arts.
 He introduced Kathak, a major form of classical Indian dance as a court dance after the decline of Mughals for recreation activity.

-Husainiya Mir Mukhlis Hussain

-Husainiya Mir Mukhlis Hussain is noted an advisor to Wajid Ali Shah.